greenboxal/doggohub/doc/ci/environments.md

   in particular will deploy our code to a staging server while the deployment will be recorded in an environment named `staging`.

-Let's now see how that information is exposed within GitLab.
+Let's now see how that information is exposed within DoggoHub.

 ## Viewing the current status of an environment